El Paso Drinking Water Quality

 What's Really in Your Tap Water?

-El Paso tap water has notable issues that residents should consider.
+El Paso tap water meets EPA standards, though there are a few things worth knowing.
 At 207 ppm (12.1 gpg), the water is quite hard — you may notice mineral buildup on fixtures.
 Lead levels test well below the EPA action level.
-PFAS "forever chemicals" exceed EPA limits — a water filter is strongly recommended.
+PFAS chemicals were detected but are within EPA limits.
 There have been 12 violations recorded over the past 3 years.

 12.1 GPG hardness